anvie/lamdam/README.md

-# Lamdam (LLM Data Manager)
+# Lamdam (Language Model Data Manager)

-Lamdam (LLM Data Manager) is a web UI tool designed to facilitate the easy management of datasets for LLM (Language Model) training.
+Lamdam (Language Model Data Manager) is a web UI tool designed to facilitate the easy management of datasets for LLM (Language Model) training.
 Built with Next.js 13, NextUI, and Tailwind, Lamdam offers a user-friendly interface with powerful features to streamline dataset management tasks.

 ## Features